christine-zhang1/cs180/proj6/index.md

 # Gradient Domain Fusion
+For the Poisson blending portion of this project, I used the `poly2mask` function from the starter code in UIUC's version of the project [linked here](https://courses.grainger.illinois.edu/cs445/fa2023/projects/gradient/ComputationalPhotography_ProjectGradient.html), which I found while browsing submissions from students in Fall 2023.
+I only used this one method of the starter code to help generate binary masks for my images, since I did not want to draw my masks manually and I did not use the MATLAB starter code.

 ## Part 1: Toy Problem

 ## Part 2: Poisson Blending

 ## Bells & Whistles: Mixed Gradients